 - CBD oil may seem more expensive than a bag of treats.
 The truth is, you are saving money by purchasing CBD oil.
 You will go through treats fairly quickly.
-CBD oil will last much longer.
-You only need to apply a few drops of oil to your pets food, or inside their mouth, meaning that little bottle will outlast that bag of treats.
+CBD oil will last much longer at a comparative dose.
+You only need to apply a few drops of oil inside their mouth or on your pets food or treats, meaning that little bottle will outlast that bag of treats.

 - Your pet will be able to get the full effects of the CBD from the oil since it will be more easily absorbed.
 Ideally given between meals, CBD drops are partially absorbed in the mouth and in the stomach before a digestive process.

 - CBD oil is very easy to administer and can be given directly to your pet or dropped and mixed into their food bowl if they will not take it by mouth directly.